The Ark - Kiev, Ukraine

 FOR CURRENT UPDATES:

-Our Kiev Mission Team was in Ukraine April 3-11, 2015 and shared their experience on Facebook.
+Our first Kiev Mission Team was in Ukraine April 3-11, 2015 and shared their experience on Facebook.
 The Team's report to the congregation took place on April 19th and you will find the link to sermon recordings on the homepage of the church website.